salab-yu/BU-CMP/Readme.txt

 BU-CMP: README

-This code, Bayesian Updating, was written by Dr. Md Samdani Azad under the guidance of Professor Tong-Seok Han.
+This code, Bayesian Updating for Cementitious Material Properties (BU-CMP), was written by Dr. Md Samdani Azad under the guidance of Professor Tong-Seok Han.
 Their expertise and support were key in shaping this work, which applies
 Bayesian updating to mechanical property evaluation of cement paste.